vaconingham/mqtt-mosquitto/README.md

 # Django MQTT Service

-### News

-This project was recently created using Django.
-Visit the `django-implementation` branch for more information.

 ### Overview

-This is a work in progress of a Django MQTT Service using a Mosquitto broker and Django Channels.
+This is an example MQTT service using Djago.

 The broker service is a Eclipse Mosquitto broker, which is running inside a Docker container.
-The Django application serves gives users a UI to visualise MQTT clients connected to the broker.
+The Django application serves a UI for users to visualise information about MQTT clients connected to the broker.

 The UI does two things:
 1. Collects data from clients publishing to restricted topics on the MQTT broker.